 A description of the Fund's policies and procedures with respect to the disclosure of the Fund's portfolio securities is available in the Fund's SAI.
-Currently, disclosure of the Fund's holdings is required to be made quarterly within 60 days of the end of each fiscal quarter in the Fund's Annual Report and Semi-Annual Report to Fund shareholders, and in its monthly holdings report on Form N-PORT.
+Currently, disclosure of the Fund's holdings is required to be made quarterly within sixty (60) days of the end of each fiscal quarter in the Fund's Annual Report and Semi-Annual Report to Fund shareholders, and in its monthly holdings report on Form N-PORT.

-Investment Advisor
+Investment Advisor and Sub-Advisors

-First Trust Capital Management L.P., a Delaware limited partnership which maintains its principal offices at 225 West Wacker Drive, 21st Floor, Chicago, Illinois 60606, acts as the investment advisor to the Fund pursuant to an investment advisory agreement (the "Advisory Agreement") with the Trust.
+First Trust Capital Management L.P. ("FTCM", formerly known as Vivaldi Asset Management, LLC), a Delaware limited partnership which maintains its principal offices at 225 West Wacker Drive, 21st Floor, Chicago, Illinois 60606, acts as the investment advisor to the Fund pursuant to an investment advisory agreement (the "Advisory Agreement") with the Trust.
 The Advisor is an investment advisor registered with the SEC and provides investment advice to open-end and closed-end funds.
-The Advisor has approximately \$5.2 billion in assets under management as of September 30, 2023.
+The Advisor has approximately \$5.3 billion in assets under management as of December 31, 2023.

-Pursuant to the Advisory Agreement, the Fund pays the Advisor annual advisory fee of 1.25% of the Fund's average daily net assets for the services and facilities it provides, payable on a monthly basis.
-For the fiscal year ended September 30, 2023, the Advisor received advisory fees of 1.25% of the Fund's average daily net assets.
-The Fund's SAI provides additional information about the fees paid to the Advisor.
+Pursuant to the Advisory Agreement, the Fund pays the Advisor an annual advisory fee of 1.20% of the Fund's average daily net assets for the services and facilities it provides, payable on a monthly basis.
+For the fiscal year ended September 30, 2023, the Advisor received advisory fees of 1.20% of the Fund's average daily net assets.
+Pursuant to a sub-advisory agreement, the Advisor pays a portion of its advisory fee to the Sub-Advisors.
+The Fund's SAI provides additional information about these fees paid to the Advisor and the Sub-Advisors.